tunel-apps/tunel/apps/_library/socket-tunel-django.md

 maintainer: "@vsoch"
 github: "https://github.com/tunel-apps/tunel/blob/main/tunel/apps/socket/tunel-django/app.yaml"
 script_url: "https://github.com/tunel-apps/tunel/blob/main/tunel/apps/socket/tunel-django/app.sh"
-updated_at: "2022-08-14 12:59:18.893928"
+updated_at: "2022-08-15 17:56:48.518220"
 description: "An example Django application run via a Singularity container."
-config: {'launcher': 'singularity', 'launchers_supported': ['singularity', 'slurm'], 'script': 'app.sh', 'description': 'An example Django application run via a Singularity container.', 'needs': {'socket': True}, 'examples': '# Run app on login node with singularity, custom tag dev\ntunel run-app waffles singularity/socket/tunel-django --tag=dev\n# Force a new pull\ntunel run-app waffles singularity/socket/tunel-django --tag=dev --pull\n# Set a custom user/password (note that the UI is only available to you so this is not for security)\ntunel run-app waffles singularity/socket/tunel-django --tag=dev --user=hello --pass=moto  \n', 'args': [{'name': 'user', 'description': 'username for logging into Django app (NOT your cluster username), defaults to tunel-user'}, {'name': 'pass', 'description': 'password for logging in to Django app (NOT your cluster password), defaults to tunel-pass'}, {'name': 'workdir', 'description': 'Working directory for app (and to show file explorer for)'}, {'name': 'container', 'description': 'Change the app container used (default is demo ghcr.io/tunel-apps/tunel-django).
+config: {'launcher': 'singularity', 'launchers_supported': ['singularity', 'slurm', 'docker', 'podman'], 'script': 'app.sh', 'description': 'An example Django application run via a Singularity container.', 'needs': {'socket': True}, 'examples': '# Run app on login node with singularity, custom tag dev\ntunel run-app waffles singularity/socket/tunel-django --tag=dev\n# Force a new pull\ntunel run-app waffles singularity/socket/tunel-django --tag=dev --pull\n# Set a custom user/password (note that the UI is only available to you so this is not for security)\ntunel run-app waffles singularity/socket/tunel-django --tag=dev --user=hello --pass=moto  \n', 'args': [{'name': 'user', 'description': 'username for logging into Django app (NOT your cluster username), defaults to tunel-user'}, {'name': 'pass', 'description': 'password for logging in to Django app (NOT your cluster password), defaults to tunel-pass'}, {'name': 'workdir', 'description': 'Working directory for app (and to show file explorer for)'}, {'name': 'container', 'description': 'Change the app container used (default is demo ghcr.io/tunel-apps/tunel-django).
 Must start with container URI to pull (e.g., docker://)'}, {'name': 'tag', 'description': 'Tag of the container to use (defaults to latest)'}, {'name': 'pull', 'description': 'force a new pull (even if the container already exists).'}]}
 ---

 ### Usage